h-v-smacker/wine/README.md

 - 0.5 - Added apple cider
 - 0.6 - Added API so drinks can easily be added, also added wheat beer thanks to h-v-smacker and support for pipeworks/tubelib
 - 0.7 - Blue Agave now appears in desert areas and spreads very slowly, can me fermented into tequila
-- 0.8 - Barrel and Agave both use node timers now thanks to h-v-smacker
+- 0.8 - Barrel and Agave both use node timers now thanks to h-v-smacker, added sake

 Lucky Blocks: 9